rjmorris/recipes/butternut_squash_soup/README.md

 - Cook in a crockpot for 6-8 hours on low or 3-4 hours on high.
 - Cook in an instant pot for 8 minutes on high pressure and then a quick release.

+# Try next time

+The result is pretty thick.
+Try adding another ½ cup of water.